FAQ's!

 Is Inquiry Meditation a form of Internal Family Systems parts work?

-IM incorporates elements of Dr. Robert MacDonald's Conflict Integration exercise, which is his interpretation of parts work.
+IM incorporates elements of Dr. Robert MacDonald's Conflict Integration exercise, which is his brilliant interpretation of parts work.

 From your testimonials, it seems like different people have different experiences with IM.
 Why is that?